Volume Profile – Session

 Open Gap/Lap #

-An Open Gap/Lap represents a Last price level (last price of a previous volume profile) not yet reached by current prices, or rather, by subsequent volume profiles.
-It is represented by a horizontal line drawn from previous Last and extended to the end of chart (right side).
-If multiple sessions are set (see calculation properties section), by setting Use Exclusively property (available ONLY in RTH session Open-Gap/Lap style), you can specify whether to calculate and display EXCLUSIVELY the Naked-Lines of RTH session.
+An Open Gap/Lap represents a Last price level (the last price of a previous volume profile) that has not yet been reached by current prices or, more specifically, by subsequent volume profiles.
+It is represented by a horizontal line drawn from the previous Last price and extended to the end of the chart (right side).
+If multiple sessions are set (see Calculation Properties section), by setting Use Exclusively property (available ONLY in RTH session Open-Gap/Lap style), you can specify whether to calculate and display EXCLUSIVELY the Naked-Lines of the RTH session.

 Labels/Markers/Level Lines #

-You can highlight through a label and/or a horizontal line some significant price levels such as Initial Balance, Open, High, Low, Last, Middle, VPOC, Value Area (high/low), Half Gap/Lap etc. Set according to your needs which levels to display using the properties available in this section.
+You can highlight significant price levels such as Initial Balance, Open, High, Low, Last, Middle, VPOC, Value Area (high/low), Half Gap/Lap, etc. using labels and/or horizontal lines.
+Configure which levels to display according to your needs using the properties available in this section.

 Summary #

-You can display at the bottom of each single volume profile some summary values such as Total Volume, Total Delta, High/Low Range, and Initial Balance.
-Set according to your needs which summary values to show using the properties available in this section.
+You can display summary values at the bottom of each volume profile, such as Total Volume, Total Delta, High/Low Range, and Initial Balance.
+Configure which summary values to show according to your needs using the properties available in this section.